enif77/EFrt/README.md

   - integer: 32  bit signed integer number,
   - float: 32 bit float number,
-  - string: Single or double quote terminated strings.
+  - string: A double quote terminated strings.
 Stored on the object stack.
   - other types will be available later - uint, short, ushort, byte etc.

 Data stack holds 32 bit structures, that are implemented as a union type.
 Any .NET type,,